 What Is Domestic Violence?

 Domestic violence refers to a pattern of abusive behavior – physical, emotional, psychological, or sexual – used by one person in a relationship to exert power and control over another.
 Additionally, as defined by NRS 200.481(1)(a), domestic battery is any “willful and unlawful” use of force or violence against another.
-Domestic violence can also contribute to a cycle of abuse that affects not just the individuals involved but also their families and communities, creating long-term psychological effects.
-These behaviors aren't exclusive to marital relationships; they can manifest in dating relationships, among cohabitants, and even between family members.

 - Physical Abuse.
-This includes hitting, slapping, punching, choking, or any other form of physical harm.
+This form includes hitting, slapping, punching, choking, or any other form of physical harm.
 Even denying medical treatment or forcing alcohol or drug use upon someone can be considered abuse.

-- Emotional & Psychological Abuse.
+- Emotional and Psychological Abuse.
 This form of abuse might not leave visible scars but can be just as damaging.
 Perpetrators often use tactics such as constant criticism, intimidation, undermining the victim’s self-worth or self-esteem, or trying to control their freedom.

 - Sexual Abuse.
 Any situation where an individual is forced into a sexual encounter against their will, even within a marital relationship, constitutes sexual abuse.